sodadata/docs/soda/quick-start-dev.md

 ## Create a GitHub Action job

-Use <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> to execute a [Soda scan]({% link soda-core/scan-core.md %}) for data quality each time you create a new pull request or commit to an existing one, and *after* you have completed a dbt run that executed your dbt tests.
+Use <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> to execute a [Soda scan]({% link soda-core/scan-core.md %}) for data quality each time you create a new pull request or commit to an existing one.
+The GitHub action posts the data quality scan results in a PR comment.

+* Be sure to trigger a Soda scan *after* you have completed a dbt run that executed your dbt tests.
+* Note that GitHub PR comments have a 4-byte unicode character limit of 65,536.
+If the GitHub Action tries to post a comment that exceeds this limit, the job completion may be impacted.

 <details>
-    <summary style="color:#00BC7E">What does the GH action do?</summary>
+    <summary style="color:#00BC7E">What does the GitHub Action do?</summary>
 To summarize, the action completes the following tasks:

 <ol>
   <li>Checks out the repo.</li>
-  <li>Sets up Python 3.10, which Soda requires (In fact, minimum version is Python 3.8.)</li>
+  <li>Sets up Python 3.10, which Soda requires (In fact, the minimum version that Soda requires is Python 3.8.)</li>
   <li>Installs Soda via <code>pip install</code>.</li>
   <li>Uses the <code>configuration.yml</code> and <code>checks.yml</code> you created to run a scan of your data and save the results to a JSON file.</li>
   <li>Extracts and converts Soda scan results from JSON to a markdown table.</li>